Sebelino/action-dirname/README.md

 # action-dirname
-Given a JSON array of file paths, outputs a JSON array of directories of those files.
+Given a set of file paths, outputs the set of directories containing those files.

 ## Inputs